 If you're like many people in the North Eastern U.S.A, you heat your home with oil, and recent surges in petroleum prices have caused your heating bill to double (or more) in the past few years.

 Due to seasonal fluctuations in pricing, many fuel oil companies offer programs to help spread the cost over the entire year.
 Others offer a low per-gallon "C.O.D." price.
 Before discussing "cost", knowing the oil company's lingo will help.
-Below are some of the terms used and what they mean.
+Below are some of the terms used and

 - Cash (Price) - pretty much what it sounds like.
 This is the price per gallon a company will charge you if you are not on a scheduled delivery program and would like to purchase oil.
 Be sure to ask if the company accepts credit cards or personal checks if that is how you plan to pay.
 Some companies will deliver the oil and leave a bill to be paid with 10 days or so, and others will want "C.O.D", (cash on delivery), meaning you need to pay for the oil when it's delivered.